 In addition to some of the nation’s largest publicly traded companies, such as AT&T, ExxonMobil, and Dell, Texas is also home to some of its largest privately held companies, including H-E-B, Neiman Marcus Group, and Hunt Oil.

-Energy deregulation and the availability of electric choice in Texas allow businesses to reduce energy-related costs by selecting a commercial electricity company that meets their needs and budget.
+Energy deregulation and the availability of electric choice in Texas allow businesses to reduce energy-related costs by selecting a commercial electricity rate that meets their needs and budget.

 Find your large business’s best commercial electricity rates in Texas, and start saving today.